ModDota/moddota.github.io/_articles/panorama/introduction-to-panorama-ui-with-typescript.md

 [Visual Studio Code](https://code.visualstudio.com/) supports TypeScript out of the box.
 For other editors you might have to install a plugin to get language features (for example [Sublime TypeScript plugin](https://github.com/Microsoft/TypeScript-Sublime-Plugin#installation), available through Sublime Text package manager).

-## How to set up Typescript for your dota addon
+## How to set up TypeScript for your dota addon

 TypeScript requires a `tsconfig.json` used to configure it for your project.
 Put it in your addon's `content/panorama` directory.
 You can adjust all settings yourself, but I usually have this set to the most strict settings.
 My preferred configuration: